-Handy Heater Review – The Handy Heater Wall-Outlet Space Heater review, pic, and info.
+Handy Heater Review – The “As Seen On TV” Wall-Outlet Space Heater review, pic, and info.
 Handy Heater boasts 350 watts of heating power in a tiny unit that plugs into any wall 3-prong outlet.

 I saw the As Seen on TV Handy Heater and was surprised that a space heater could be made so small, and with so many convenient features.
-I’ve had experience with space heaters before, I reviewed a larger Vornado Space Heater that I wanted to heat a very cold basement with (See Related Posts Below for That Review).
-I bought my Handy Heater for $22 at Bed Bath & Beyond (on sale from $29.99).
+I’ve had experience with space heaters before, I reviewed a larger Vornado Space Heater that I wanted to heat a chilly basement with.
+I bought my Handy Heater for $22 at Bed Bath & Beyond before it went bankrupt (on sale from $29.99).
 I mainly wanted to use the Handy Heater to heat small half-bathroom while I take a shower on cold Winter mornings.

 For this Handy Heater review, the unit was supervised, used daily for only 15 minutes at a time, used in a small bathroom.
 The heater performed beautifully in these conditions and won’t drain my energy bill that much.
-It’s perfect for conditions like that.
+The unit is perfect for conditions like that.

 Lastly, if you’re unaware of the potential dangers of using space heaters, make sure you read the instructions for Handy Heater (or any space heater).
 For this Handy Heater Review, I purchased Handy Heater at Bed Bath & Beyond but now they sell them inexpensively at Walmart.